-Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico event management system
+Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 a.
-Controller within the meaning of the GDPR
+Data Controller under the GDPR

 The controller within the meaning of the General Data Protection Regulation is the University of Hamburg, a public-law corporation.
 The contact details are: